Last Chance Grade Frequently Asked Questions (FAQs)

 Who is Involved?

 Caltrans initiated the Last Chance Grade Partners (the Partners) to create an active, working relationship with the agencies and groups that have management responsibilities for lands and resources that could be directly impacted by any realignment of the route.
-The Partners include: Caltrans District 1, the National Park Service, California Department of Parks and Recreation, the Yurok Tribe, Elk Valley Rancheria, and the Tolowa Dee-ni' Nation.
-Each of the Partners have biological, archaeological, cultural, geological and other specialists whose expertise is critical to understanding the full nature of the sensitive areas that surround Last Chance Grade.
+The Partners include: Caltrans District 1, the National Park Service, California Department of Parks and Recreation, Green Diamond Resource Company, Elk Valley Rancheria, Resighini Rancheria, the Tolowa Dee-ni’ Nation, and the Yurok Tribe.
+Each of the Partners have biological, archaeological, cultural, geological, and other specialists whose expertise is critical to understanding the full nature of the sensitive areas that surround Last Chance Grade.

 In addition to participating in monthly or bi-monthly meetings, the Partners expend a substantial amount of effort to collect and analyze information and share results on key issues.
 The Partners recognize that a substantive level of effort to work collaboratively on identifying solutions will be critical to resolving issues and identifying a viable alternative to improve Last Chance Grade.
 A memorandum of understanding signed by the Partnership confirms this commitment.